williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 #### Enroll Okta Call Factor
 {:.api .api-operation}

-Enrolls a user with the Okta `call` factor and an [Call profile](factors.html#call-profile).
-A voice call with an OTP is made to the device during enrollment and must be [activated](#activate-call-factor) by following the `next` link relation to complete the enrollment process.
+Enrolls a user with the Okta `call` factor and a [Call profile](factors.html#call-profile).
+A voice call with an OTP is sent to the device during enrollment and must be [activated](#activate-call-factor) by following the `next` link relation to complete the enrollment process.

 ##### Request Example
 {:.api .api-request .api-request-example}